 The district asked the nation's highest court Friday not to take up Hillsborough's 43-year-old desegregation case, which was appealed last month by the NAACP Legal Defense Fund.
 If the court refuses to hear the case, it will bring an end to one of the longest court cases in Florida history.

-The school district filed a 30-page response that essentially refutes the Defense Fund's claims, said school attorney Tom Gonzalez.
+The school district filed a 30-page response that refutes the Defense Fund's claims, said school attorney Tom Gonzalez.

-On June 14, the Legal Defense Fund appealed a 11th Circuit Court of Appeals ruling that said the district was free of segregation.
+On June 14, the Legal Defense Fund appealed an 11th U.S. Circuit Court of Appeals ruling that said the district was free of segregation.
 The Defense Fund represents the original black families who filed a suit in 1958 against the district after they were denied an equal education because of skin color.